Grand OPening april 10th, 2026

 Questions

 Our facility works with two main groups of animals, captive bred and rescues - though we mostly work with rescues.
 When animals are captive bred, they have never seen or known the wild.
 Their instincts would only take them so far as they have learned to rely on food and water being provided, and in most cases they have learned to trust humans which would interfere with their ability to avoid predators.
-Just like a domesticated cat would struggle to survive in Africa (where they were origionally domesticated from the African Wildcat), a captive bred reptile would struggle to survive in their native wild habitat.

 • We work with all our new animals extensively before they ever become available to be publicly handled.
 We have a multistep process to evaluate which animals will do well with interactions, the animals that pass through this process then become ambassadors.